ORIE marks Bruce Turnbull’s retirement with a symposium and dinner

 Distinguished academic and industry statisticians spoke at a symposium celebrating the retirement of Professor Bruce Turnbull, PhD ’71.
 They joined colleagues, students, family and friends at a barbeque, catered by Syracuse favorite Dinosaur Barbeque, at Cornell’s A.D.
 White House afterwards.

-The gathering included the presentation of a slide show featuring Turnbull (at left as an assistant professor), family (at right: Turnbull, Seneca and Dougal), and colleagues over the years.
+The gathering included the presentation of a slide show featuring Turnbull, family and colleagues over the years.

 Turnbull joined the Cornell faculty in 1976 following positions at Stanford and Oxford.
 At the beginning of this century he served as the first chair of the newly formed Department of Statistical Science and is retiring as a professor in both ORIE and that department.